 When constantly in a state of overwork I began to notice how smaller things pushed me off balance very easily.

-When I get overloaded, I also try to remember to stop and take a walk, or to call a friend, or to do both.
+- When I get overloaded, I also try to remember to stop and take a walk, or to call a friend, or to do both.
 This helps remind me that it is probably the chronic overwork that is causing me to see things worse than they are.
-But I’m also really tired of it, and I’m looking forward to a much more balanced 2017!

-Did you make a New Year’s resolution to push back at overwork and create more time for life?
+Did you make a resolution to push back at overwork and create more time for life?
 Let us help you.

 Check out our free resources, including our “Key Integration Practices” handout.